Taro: Social roles

 Important aspects of Hawaiian culture revolve around kalo.
 For example, the newer name for a traditional Hawaiian feast, the lūʻau, comes from kalo.
 Young kalo tops baked with coconut milk and chicken meat or octopus arms are frequently served at luaus.

 By ancient Hawaiian custom, fighting is not allowed when a bowl of poi is "open".
 It is also disrespectful to fight in front of an elder and one should not raise their voice, speak angrily, or make rude comments or gestures.

 Loʻi

 A loʻi is a patch of wetland dedicated to growing kalo.
 Hawaiians have traditionally used irrigation to produce kalo.
-Wetland fields produce ten to fifteen times more kalo per acre than dry fields.
+Wetland fields often produce more kalo per acre than dry fields.
 Wetland-grown kalo need a constant flow of water.

 About 300 varieties of kalo were originally brought to Hawaiʻi (about 100 remain).
 The kalo plant takes seven months to grow until harvest, so lo`i fields are used in rotation and the soil can be replenished while the loʻi in use has sufficient water.
 Stems are typically replanted in the lo`i for future harvests.